munin-monitoring/munin/doc/preface/moreinfo.rst

 These are the pages you are currently reading.
 It is aimed at the first read.
 The chapters are designed as a walk-through of Munin's components in a very guided manner.
-Its read constitutes the **basis** of every documention available.
+Its read constitutes the **basis** of every documentation available.
 Specially when asking live (IRC_, mailing-lists_) channels, users there will expect that you read the Guide prior to asking.